 - Step 1: An inception call was held between AECOM representatives and the PC to understand the aims of the group and confirm the brief. - Step 2: An initial questionnaire was distributed to the PC to establish the characteristics of South Leverton that are relevant to local people. - Step 3: A public survey was issued on the 17th of April, 2023 to the residents of South Leverton.
-The survey was produced to better understand the special characteristics of the Parish. - Step 4: Following the initial engagement, AECOM progressed with a comprehensive planning policy review and a desktop study which was signed off by the PC. - Step 5: On the 18th April 2023, AECOM representatives met with the PC to conduct a site visit in order to assess the local character and photograph the area. - Step 6: A public engagement workshop was conducted to identify the issues and opportunities in South Leverton.
+The survey was produced to better understand the special characteristics of the Neighbourhood area. - Step 4: Following the initial engagement, AECOM progressed with a comprehensive planning policy review and a desktop study which was signed off by the PC. - Step 5: On the 18th April 2023, AECOM representatives met with the PC to conduct a site visit in order to assess the local character and photograph the area. - Step 6: A public engagement workshop was conducted to identify the issues and opportunities in South Leverton .

-- Step 7: On 17 August 2023, AECOM shared a draft Design Code document with the PC for review.
-A second survey seeking to identify code items was issued on 21 August and ran until 01 September. - Step 8: A Know Your Place event will be held where local people will be consulted on the full draft document ahead of sign-off.
-This exercise will test the codes and to see if any are missing or are not applicable. - Step 9: AECOM draft the final document including design codes based on the conclusions of the engagement process. - Step 10: After capturing the feedback from the PC, AECOM issued the final Design Code document XX, XXXX.
+- Step 7: On 17th August 2023, AECOM shared a draft Design Code document with the PC for review.
+A second survey seeking to identify code items was issued on 21st August and ran until 01 September. - Step 8: Two Know Your Place events were held on 18th and 21st of October 2023, where local people were consulted on the full draft document ahead of signoff, with a unanimously positive voicing of opinion.
+Some refinements to codes were also actioned, based on comments made by attendees as part of other activities at the events. - Step 9: AECOM draft the final document including design codes based on the conclusions of the engagement process. - Step 10: After capturing the feedback from the PC, AECOM issued the final Design Code document 20th November 2023.

-1.6 Engagement

-1.6.1 Site Visit
+1.6 Engagement 1.6.1 Site Visit